 As part of our conversation, we would review graduation requirements and develop an academic plan.
 I referred students to campus resources, such as the learning or counseling centers.
 We would discuss strategies for success.
 Yet before they left my office, I always got a commitment that they would start going to class.
 We would agree that they would attend class for an entire week, and then come back for another appointment to check in on their progress.
 When students came back, they often felt much better.
 To put it in philosophical terms, going to class is necessary, but not always sufficient for success at college.

 Therefore, the title of the book — and the first tip — is “Go to class.”
 In this book, I’ve tried to distill all of the advice that I’ve been giving to students for 20 years.
 Comprehensive personalized advising is not always available to students, and even when good advising is readily available, sometimes students don’t take advantage it.
-Yet good advice is essential to success.
+Yet good advice is essential to success for college students studying online or in person.
 With this book, I want to help all students everywhere succeed and make the most of their college education.

 I did not leave college until I was 49.
 I went to my first school, Colgate University, in 1987 and left my last school, Rutgers University, in 2017.
 Before leaving Rutgers to write this book, I spent 10 years as an Assistant Dean for the School of Arts and Sciences Honors Program.
 Some of the advice in this book originates from my interactions with this amazing group of students.
 I advised over 400 students each year, watching them adapt to college, struggle, succeed, and launch into careers, graduate programs, and post graduate fellowships.
 Of course, my bright and motivated students deserve the credit for their achievements.
 Although they did the work, I know that my advice helped them make the most of their college experience.
 Throughout my career, I’ve experienced small private schools, large public research universities, and a school in the Ivy league.
 I’ve spent time at colleges and universities that are rural, suburban, and urban.
 I’ve been an undergraduate student, graduate student, academic adviser, student affairs professional, policy maker, and teacher.